Vyxal/Vyxal/documentation/Tour.md

 Normal lambdas and accumulation lambdas do not perform any special actions with multiple code sections.

+### Printing Functions

+Whenever you send a function object to stdout, it calls the function and prints the result.

 ## Context

 The concept of a "context" has been alluded to a few times now, but what is it?